kumarshantanu/stringer/README.md

 ### Running performance benchmarks

-With Clojure 1.6: `lein with-profile c16,perf do clean, test`
+With Clojure 1.6: `lein with-profile c06,perf do clean, test`

-With Clojure 1.7: `lein with-profile c17,perf do clean, test`
+With Clojure 1.7: `lein with-profile c07,perf do clean, test`

-With Clojure 1.8: `lein with-profile c18,perf do clean, test`
+With Clojure 1.8: `lein with-profile c08,perf do clean, test`

+With Clojure 1.9: `lein with-profile c09,perf do clean, test`

-To run with both Clojure 1.6, 1.7 and 1.8 in order: `lein cascade perf`
+To run with Clojure 1.6, 1.7, 1.8 and 1.9 in order: `lein cascade perf`

 _If you are running the tests on a laptop, connect it to the power supply (so that the CPU is not clocked down) and turn the screensaver/suspend off._